mosharraf-hossain/team_riders/README.md

 ````

-We extract the numerical sequences from JSON files present inside both the training and predicting folders, and use it to train HTM model using multisequencelearning class.
-Later, data extracted from predicting folder is used for anomaly detection.
+We extract the numerical sequences from JSON files present inside both the training and predicting folders and use them to train the HTM model using the multisequencelearning class.
+Later, data extracted from the predicting folder is used for anomaly detection.
 Sequences from the training and predicting folder will used for training our model while the predicting folder will only be used for predicting.
-The folders should be in the same project directory:
+The folders are in the same project directory:
 ````csharp
             // Get the solution directory path
             string solutionDirectory = Directory.GetParent(AppDomain.CurrentDomain.BaseDirectory).Parent.Parent.Parent.FullName;